Date Updated: 07/25/2025

 Diagnosis

-Tests and procedures used to diagnose stomach polyps include:
+Tests used to diagnose stomach polyps include:

 Treatment